 These furry creatures thrive in damp, dark soil.
 And while you can use organic mole repellent, improving soil drainage and using less water is just as effective.

 Also, consider how you can increase the number of natural predators such as snakes, hawks, and owls.
-If you still have a mole problem, chicken wire works wonders.
+If after trying these organic pest control ideas, you still have a mole problem then try chicken wire.
+It works wonders.

 Before you turn your kitchen into a lab and start creating your own homemade pesticides, there are a few things you should consider.